ashlinrichardson/MultiverseContagion_parallel/README.md

 ```

 ## plot.py
 This script takes the CSV files produced from run.py and produces plots with average trajectories for each state, and upper and lower bounds.
-In the future we would change this to +/- STDEV (instead of max, min)
+In the future we would change this to +/- STDEV (instead of max, min).
+As in the previous section all comparisons are made to the "default" parameters, which we plot first:

 ```
 rm *.csv # make sure there aren't any simulation traces kicking around